1993 Australian Senate election

 The following tables show state-by-state results in the Australian Senate at the 1993 federal election.
 Senators total 34 coalition (29 Liberal, four coalition National, one CLP), 30 Labor, two Green, two non-coalition National, seven Democrats, and one Independent.
 Senator terms are six years (three for territories), and took their seats from 1 July 1993, except the territories who took their seats immediately.

+Following the election, outgoing Labor Senate leader John Button retired and resigned from the Senate.
+Senator Gareth Evans was appointed as the new Leader of the Government in the Senate.